Collections Agents: The Collector Behind the Agency Logo

 How many accounts does a debt collector handle?

 B2B commercial collectors typically carry 150-300 active accounts.
-Consumer collectors carry 800-1,500 given higher volume and lower per-account value.
+Consumer collectors carry 800-1,500.
 Caseload above 400 commercial accounts materially dilutes touch cadence and is a signal worth asking about during diligence.

 Are collections agents regulated?